-This feature is available only when you connect to Helix Server version 13.1 or up.
-The Check for Updates feature may be disabled by your Helix Server administrator.
+This feature is available only when you connect to Helix server version 13.1 or later.
+The Check for Updates feature may be disabled by your Helix server administrator.

 2 | Using P4V

 This chapter describes the tasks you must perform to start working with P4V, along with tips for using the P4V user interface.